RKKY interaction in one-dimensional flat-band lattices: RKKY interaction

 where we have defined $l_1=\alpha$ and $l_2=\beta$.
 Compared to Eqs.~(\ref{eq:Hstub}) and (\ref{eq:Hdiamond}), the electronic creation (annihilation) operators $c_{n,l,\sigma}^\dagger$ ($c_{n,l,\sigma}$) now carry an additional spin label \mbox{$\sigma\in\{\uparrow, \downarrow\}$}.
 Furthermore, $\boldsymbol{\sigma}$ is the vector of Pauli matrices, $\mathbf{S}_{i}$ are classical impurity spins with $S_i=|\mathbf{S}_i|\gg 1$, and $\bar{J}_{i}\geq 0$ denotes the exchange coupling between the impurity spin and the electron spin density.
 For simplicity, we also define $J_i=\bar{J}_iS_i$.

 Since there is no spin-orbit interaction in our problem, the indirect exchange interaction between the two impurity spins is isotropic and can be written as

 with $\hat{\mathbf{S}}_i=\mathbf{S}_i/S_i$.
-Here, the effective RKKY coupling constant $J_{RKKY}^{\alpha\beta}\equiv J_{RKKY}^{\alpha\beta}(R)$ depends on the sublattice position of the impurities and on the inter-impurity distance $R=r_2-r_1>0$ with $r_i=n_ia$.
-The exact RKKY coupling~\cite{note3} can be obtained from the exact ground state energies $E_{FM}^{\alpha\beta}$ and $E_{AFM}^{\alpha\beta}$ for the ferromagnetic (FM) and antiferromagnetic (AFM) configuration of the impurities with respect to an arbitrarily chosen spin quantization axis, say, the $z$ axis, such that $\mathbf{S}_i=(0,0,\pm S_i)$:
+Here, the effective RKKY coupling constant $J_{\mathrm{RKKY}}^{\alpha\beta}\equiv J_{\mathrm{RKKY}}^{\alpha\beta}(R)$ depends on the sublattice position of the impurities and on the inter-impurity distance $R=r_2-r_1>0$ with $r_i=n_ia$.
+The exact RKKY coupling~\cite{note3} can be obtained from the exact ground state energies $E_{\mathrm{FM}}^{\alpha\beta}$ and $E_{\mathrm{AFM}}^{\alpha\beta}$ for the ferromagnetic (FM) and antiferromagnetic (AFM) configuration of the impurities with respect to an arbitrarily chosen spin quantization axis, say, the $z$ axis, such that $\mathbf{S}_i=(0,0,\pm S_i)$:

-The energies $E_{FM/AFM}^{\alpha\beta}$ can be computed numerically via exact diagonalization (ED)~\cite{Black-Schaffer2010} or, alternatively, via the exact lattice Green functions using the optimized algorithm presented in the Supplemental Material (SM)~\cite{sm}.
+The energies $E_{\mathrm{FM}/\mathrm{AFM}}^{\alpha\beta}$ can be computed numerically via exact diagonalization (ED)~\cite{Black-Schaffer2010} or, alternatively, via the exact lattice Green functions using the optimized algorithm presented in Appendix~\ref{app:GF_numerics}.
 This second approach allows us to study significantly larger system sizes while at the same time improving the numerical accuracy of our results.